tomwhross/pdb-tutorial/README.md

 Notice that there are brackets around the last part of every keyword.
 The brackets indicate that the rest of the word is _optional_ when using the command prompt for `pdb`.
 This saves typing but a major gotcha is if you have a variable name such as `l` or `n`, then the
-`pdb` command takes precendence.
+`pdb` command takes precedence.
 That is, say you have a variable named `c` in your program and you want to know the value of `c`.
 Well, if you type `c` in `pdb`, you will actually be issuing the `c(ontinue)` keyword which executes the program and only stops if it encounters a break point!